We got it.

 Are You Marketing from Inside the Expert’s Bubble?

-October 15, 2025
+By Doug Mansfield October 15, 2025

 As a B2B business owner, you are the foremost expert in your field.
 You’ve spent years, maybe decades, mastering your craft, understanding the nuances of your industry, and solving complex problems for your clients.
 This deep expertise is your greatest asset.
 It’s also a double-edged sword.

-When it comes to marketing your own business, that expert knowledge can inadvertently place you inside a bubble.
+When it comes to marketing your own B2B business, that expert knowledge can inadvertently place you inside a bubble.
 You see the world as your years of experience have shaped it, using language and focusing on details that are second nature to you but may be completely foreign to your potential customers.
 You’re talking to your peers, not your prospects.

-It is absolutely possible—and often beneficial—for you to be actively engaged in your marketing process.
+It is absolutely possible, and often beneficial, for you to be actively engaged in your marketing process.
 Your insight is invaluable.
 However, to be effective, you must recognize that your field of view has limitations and actively work to see your business from the outside in.

 How to See Your Business from a Customer’s Perspective